lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Rubin Science Platform accounts
 ===============================

-**Rubin data rights** are required in order to hold an account in the Rubin Science Platform.
-All scientists and students affiliated with an institution in the US and Chile have data rights, as well as the international scientists and students whose names appear on the `list of international data rights holders <https://www.lsst.org/scientists/international-drh-list>`_.
-For more information about data rights, please refer to the `Rubin Observatory Data Policy <https://docushare.lsst.org/docushare/dsweb/Get/RDO-013>`_.
-If you're not sure if you have data rights, contact Melissa Graham at mlg3k@uw.edu or with a direct message in the `Rubin Community Forum <https://community.lsst.org/>`_.

-**Petition and data rights authentication:**
+**Petition for your RSP account:**
 Follow the instructions on `how to get an RSP account <https://rsp.lsst.io/guides/getting-started/get-an-account.html>`_ to submit a petition.
-Using your full professional name and your institutional email address in your petition will facilitate the data rights authentication process.
+Using your full professional name and your institutional email address will facilitate the process.
-It might take a few days for your data rights to be verified and your petition accepted.
+It might take a few days for your Rubin data rights to be verified and your petition accepted.

 **Log in:**
 Navigate to `data.lsst.cloud <https://data.lsst.cloud>`_ and choose "Log in" at upper-right,